 Regular Feeding Schedule: Avoid free-feeding and stick to regular meal times to prevent overeating.

-How to Deal with a Hyperactive Cat
+How to Calm a Hyperactive Cat

 Dealing with a hyperactive cat requires patience and consistency.
 Here are additional tips to manage your cat’s behavior: